ajparsons/django-sourdough/README.md

 Python 3 and django 2+ only.

+Management commands:

+`python manage.py populate` - looks for a populate.populate function in either all apps, or apps listed after populate.
+`python manage.py bake` - renders to a static site any compatible apps (or a specific app listed)

 Bake command command line switches:

 * --only_views 'view.url.name', 'second.view.name' - only bake certain views.
 * --only_absent - only render pages that haven't already been rendered.